After You Have Built Your Interface, Test Your ACORD Messages With the eiConsole for ACORD’s Built-in Message Testing Facility

 The EIP Emulator also includes a GC button.
 This button stands for Garbage Collection.
 This convenient feature allows the Java Virtual Machine running the eiConsole for ACORD to cleanup all unused memory.

-To learn more about using the XCS eiConsole for ACORD for Message Testing click on the links for the online video demos, or call or contact us via email for a custom Webex demonstration.
+To learn more about using the eiConsole for ACORD for Message Testing click on the links for the online video demos or contact us for a custom Webex demonstration.